minhhienvo368/hangman/README.md

-# hangman_hien
+# hangman
-The first project assignment, dealing with OOP, loop, condition, function, Complex types
+The first project assignment, dealing with OOP, loop, condition, function... and learning a new method (Complex types)